 Beating the Crowds

 We'd be remiss if we didn't point out that waking up early on vacation is not normal.
 While on vacation, most people love to relax.
-That doesn’t involve cracking the whip at 6am, getting the family out of bed, getting breakfast, and high-tailing it to the park!
-That usually means sleeping in until 7-8, going down to the resort dining area, standing in line with everyone else to get breakfast, and then finally arriving at the park at around 10-11.
+That doesn’t involve cracking the whip at 6 am, getting the family out of bed, getting breakfast, and high-tailing it to the park!
+That usually means sleeping in until 9-10, going down to the resort dining area, standing in line with everyone else to get breakfast, and then finally arriving at the park at around lunchtime.
 This strategy is GREAT when you are at the beach!
-But at Disney World, your’re in trouble before your day has even started!
+But at Disney World, you’re in trouble before your day has even started!

 The key to beating the crowds at Disney World is arriving early.
 The earlier you arrive, the more you will get to do.
 Would you rather conquer all of Fantasy Land in an hour and a half, or wait 30-40 minutes for EACH ride!
 You can ride Space Mountain twice in 30 minutes…OR you can spend 90 minutes waiting in line for this ride!
-You know which attractions are personal or family favorites.
-Are you wanting to test out the new Mine Train ride?
-Does your family love Splash Mountain as much as mine does?
+Hoping to catch Mine Train?
+Wanting to try the new Slinky Dog Dash ride?
 Getting there before the gates open will allow you to knock out those attractions very early, and get through a large portion of the park before lunch time.

 We highly recommend arriving at the park 45 minutes before the park opens.
 Usually the parks open at 9am.
 Arrive at the front gates no later than 8:15 and you will have an advantage over most people.
 Don't be intimidated by the large crowds there at rope drop.
 You're going to think that everyone else got the same memo.
 But when the parks open and everyone spreads out, you'll have a couple hours to ride before things get insane.

 Now if you wake up early and rush to the park, you may have to skip breakfast at the resort or hotel.
 We highly recommend bringing some light breakfast foods with you, to help you bide your time while you wait for an early lunch.
 You can even order granola bars and bottled waters online, and have them shipped to your resort.
 This can save time and money!

 Once you’ve knocked out all these rides in two hours, you're faced with a tough decision.
 If you’ve done things right, you’ve knocked out a good portion of the theme park by lunchtime.
 Now what?
 At the very minimum you want to try and knock out another couple hours at the park.
-If you’ve used the FASTPASS plus system correctly, you are ahead of the game right now.
-Leaving the park now ruins all your hard work.
-But your schedule for the remainder of the day depends on a number of factors.
-Let’s go through a few things that might play into your decision-making process:
+If you’ve used the FASTPASS plus system correctly, you are ahead of the game right now and you can start setting up fastpasses for the rest of the day.
+Since you've knocked out most of the park, you don't have to stress about planning.
+Do what your family wants.

 Small Children: If you have small children, they probably need naps.
 Try and squeeze another 2 hours out of them after your early lunch and leave around 1-1:30.
 If you have a long trip and you try and overload your kids the first few days, they probably won’t argue, as who wants to leave Disney World?
 But you may pay for it later with exhausted and cranky kids toward the end of your vacation.

 Length of stay: How long is your vacation?
 Will you be returning to this particular park again?
 If you only have one day to do Magic Kingdom, then it’s probably best to push through and try and finish everything.

 How late is the park open?
-If the park is open late, than you can possibly afford a few hours to nap.
+If the park is open late, than you can possibly afford a few hours to nap, swim or relax.
 During the peak season, parks stay open late every night.
 This allows you to leave during the heat of the day and return in the evenings when its cooler.